hackaninstant/Servo-Shutter/README.md

 Features:

-- small footprint: will work with Mega 168 boards
+- small footprint: will work with Nano Mega 168 boards
 - 4 button operation
 - uses I2C 128x64 SSD1306 display
 - shutter speeds from 1/8 to 10 minutes
 - cancelable self timer
-- built in servo angle adjustments for Shutter Open, Close, and relief
+- built in servo adjustments for Shutter Open, Close, and relief angles, as well as servo delay
-- adjustable button delay
+- adjustable button repeat rate delay
-- Operates on 6 volts (4AA)
+- Operates on 6 volts (4AA), or a couple of 3.7v lithium batteries

 Requirements: